NoahZhang/EazyAOP/README.md

 ## Roadmap
 1. Register multiple aop component by name.
-2. Invoke method can specify which component to user.(Service Locator Pattern)
+2. Invoke method can specify which aop component to use.(Service Locator Pattern)
 3. Support NodeJS and browser.